dngulin/ksi/Documentation~/api/T.KsiDomainAttribute.g.md

 > \| **[API](index.g.md) / KsiDomainAttribute**
 > \]

-An attribute to mark a domain that can be extended with [KsiQuery](T.KsiQueryAttribute.g.md) methods.
+An attribute to mark a domain that can be queried by [KsiQuery](T.KsiQueryAttribute.g.md) methods.

 Should be a `partial struct` that has fields only of these types:
 - `TRefList<T>` of the [KsiEntity](T.KsiEntityAttribute.g.md) type